vikasdeshmukh63/test/steps.md

                                 })```
         5. now run npx eslint . you will see the eslint error in the terminal
-        6. add the following scripts in the package.json "lint": "eslint .", (for linting) "lint:fix":"eslint . --fix", (for possible fixes for lint errors)
+        6. add the following scripts in the package.json "lint": "eslint", (for linting) "lint:fix":"eslint --fix", (for possible fixes for lint errors)

 H. setting up lint-staged
         1. after liscence add following in the package.json